nedoshi/openshift-notebooks/DeployJupyterNotebook/DeployNotebook_readme.md

 # How to deploy Jupyter Notebook #

-Pre-req - You already have an OpenShift cluster.
+## Prerequisites

+#### 1. A ROSA Cluster
+This lab will assume you have already provisioned a OpenShift cluster succesfully and are able to use it.

+#### 2. OpenShift Command Line Interface
+Please see the [OpenShift Command Line section](/rosa/1-account_setup/#install-the-openshift-cli) for more information on installing.

 The following guides through a step by step procedure in deploying Jupyter Notebook in OpenShift.

 ### What will we do in this lab?
 In this lab, you’ll go through a set of tasks that will help you understand the concepts of deploying and using containers.